foolin/golem-lang/tools/docs/md/tour.md

 ```

 If there are any duplicated keys in the structs passed in to 'merge()', then the
-value associated with the first such key is used.
+value associated with the *last* such key is used.

 Also, note in the above example that if you change a value in one of the structs passed
 in to merge(), the value changes in the merged struct as well.
 That is because the